Board of Directors

 James Thewlis is the Inventory Specialist for the Hannibal Board of Public Works.
 James has worked for the utility since 2007, where he began as a Supervisory Control and Data Acquisition (SCADA) Technician for five years.
 He has held his current position since 2012 and is responsible for current inventory, purchasing, accounting and related duties associated with inventory such as preparing, maintaining and stocking various inventory items.
 James graduated from Monroe City R-1 High School in 2002 and is a Monroe City native.
 He has a wide variety of hobbies including spending time with friends and family, remodeling his home, and golfing.

 Known for his critical decision making skills and the ability to achieve desired results, Matthew Jones offers a unique blend of professional expertise, IT solutions, and practical knowledge to the Hannibal Board of Public Works.
-Matthew has 21 years of professional experience in the IT industry with the past 16 focused in the municipal utility arena.
+Matthew has over two decades of professional experience in the IT industry and has been focused in the municipal utility arena since his start with HBPW in 2002.
 His skills in communication, planning, and development have aided in transforming the HBPW into one of the area’s municipal utility leaders by spearheading improvements to existing GIS and CIS functions as well as successfully implementing Automated Meter Reading.
 His skills in coordinating with various contractors and field personnel, developing numerous methods of reporting and training, and working directly with vendor support staff have proven to be invaluable and attribute to the overall success of any project he is involved with.
 He continues to strive for improvement in all areas under his supervision and participates as one of several internal advisors on various projects.
 Prior to joining the Hannibal Board of Public Works, Matthew’s professional career included a five year role at BASF in the areas of user and desktop support, network administration, and telecommunications.
 Matthew holds a Bachelor of Science in Information Technology and Data Processing from Hannibal-LaGrange University in Hannibal, Missouri.